Budgeting With a Credit Card: Guide to Spending Smarter With Your Credit Card

 The Zero-Sum Budget

-In a zero-sum budget, every dollar is “spent” or has a job.
+In a zero-sum budget, every dollar has a job.
 However, that doesn’t mean an account should be $0 at the end of the month.
 Instead, it means that every dollar earned should be allocated to a specific category, with no money left unassigned by the end of the month.

 Each time an after-tax paycheck comes in, a zero-dollar budget will assign it to a category, starting with necessities like rent, food, student loan payments, and insurance.
 The rest goes toward discretionary spending or saving.

 Zero-sum budgeting means taking a critical look at each dollar entering a bank account, which can feel frustrating for some but helpful for others.
+Depending on your preferences, this could be the right type of budget for you.

 The Spreadsheet Budget